d4l-data4life/go-mcp-host/README.md

 ## Template usage

-1. replace `go-svc-template` with the name of your service everywhere
+1. replace `go-mcp-host` with the name of your service everywhere
 1. replace `GO_SVC_TEMPLATE` with the capitalized version of your service
 1. make sure the go.mod file looks reasonable
 1. Choose a different PORT for the server (change 9000 to avoid conflicts)